 During the public hearing on the first reading of ordinance no. 570 that amends chapter 18 of the Lindsay Municipal Code to allow for commercial cannabis in permitted zones with a conditional use permit, advocates for dispensaries in town urged the Council to take a more comprehensive look.

 Lindsay resident Steve Penn spoke up during the public hearing to say that he believes the City is moving in the right direction, but competition over retail cannabis is likely to draw away from potential revenue.

 Greg Sheldon from Porterville suggested the council return the item to staff and have them bring a comprehensive ordinance change that includes retail.

-“There’s competition breathing down your neck right…competition is going to beat you to the punch,” Sheldon said.
+“There’s competition breathing down your neck right now…competition is going to beat you to the punch,” Sheldon said.

 Councilmember Laura Cortes, who visited Woodlake’s dispensary Valley Pure recently, said she had been doing some research of her own and indicated she is ready to take more of a stand on commercial cannabis retail.
 Fellow council members Yolanda Flores and Rosaena Sanchez said they were in favor of adding retail to the municipal code.

 While the council is willing to at least entertain the idea of retail cannabis in the City, they were not able to table the two items during the Feb.
 12 meeting without starting the entire ordinance process all over again, adding significant delays to businesses ready to move into town.
 Dustan Bagliere, who represents Eric Hanson, property owner of the former Lindsay Olive Plant, said a delay in passing the ordinance would ultimately delay development.

 Bagliere said Hanson plans on leasing portions of the 90,000-square foot property out to businesses with manufacturing and production licenses.
 He added that the process has been altogether slow since the voters passed the tax in November, and the City has not taken any steps forward since then.